-The LPS School Engagement Team provides case management, support, and resources to help students maintain regular attendance and overcome barriers to school success.
-LPS also participates in the Community Student Attendance Review Board (SARB), which includes an inter-agency team that can offer resources and support to families as an alternative to Truancy Court.
+The LPS School Engagement Team provides case management, support, and resources to help students and families maintain regular attendance and overcome barriers to school success.

 School Engagement and Truancy Resources for Parents: Colorado’s Compulsory School Attendance Law